Ficool

 He glanced at Lyra, then back at the soldiers.
 Slowly, he lowered his weapon.
 "Take us to him."

-They were escorted through a massive frigate, corridors lined with soldiers who moved with unsettling discipline.
-This wasn't the ragtag force of smugglers or mercs Kael had expected.
+They were led through a massive frigate, with corridors lined by soldiers moving with unsettling discipline.
+This was not the ragtag force of smugglers or mercenaries Kael had expected.
 This was an army.

 Finally, they entered the command chamber.
-At its center stood a man, tall and broad-shouldered, his back to them as he studied a holographic map of the Belt.
-His uniform was black, trimmed with silver, his posture rigid with authority.
+At its center stood a tall man, his broad shoulders facing them as he studied a holographic map of the Belt.
+His uniform was black, trimmed with silver, and his posture radiated authority.

 "Admiral," the squad leader said, bowing his head.
 "We found intruders.
 One of them claims to know you."